 Popular Skills for Human Resources (HR) Recruiter

-Human Resources Recruiters generally report applying a varied skill set to their work.
-Most notably, facility with Benefits & Compensation, Sourcing, and Oral / Verbal Communication are correlated to pay that is significantly above average, leading to increases of 58 percent, 31 percent, and 11 percent, respectively.
+Human Resources Recruiters report using a wide range of professional skills.
+Most notably, facility with Benefits & Compensation, Sourcing, and Oral / Verbal Communication are correlated to pay that is significantly above average, leading to increases of 59 percent, 32 percent, and 11 percent, respectively.
 Training, on the other hand, is typically associated with much lower pay.
-Most people who know Human Resources also know Full-Cycle Recruiting and Employee Relations.
+Those familiar with Human Resources also tend to know Full-Cycle Recruiting and Employee Relations.

 Pay by Experience Level for Human Resources (HR) Recruiter

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Relatively untried employees who have less than five years' experience make $41K, but folks with five to 10 years under their belts enjoy an appreciably larger median of $49K.
 For Human Resources Recruiters, 10 to 20 years of experience on the job amounts to an average salary of $51K.
 Survey participants with more than two decades under their belts actually report earning less than people with less experience; the former take home only $49K on average.

 Pay Difference by Location

 Home to some of the best pay for Human Resources Recruiters, Washington offers exceptional salaries, 26 percent above the national average.
 Human Resources Recruiters will also find cushy salaries in New York (+25 percent), San Antonio (+24 percent), Denver (+24 percent), and Cleveland (+21 percent).
 Trailing the national average by 10 percent, Los Angeles is the market with the smallest paychecks.
 Not at the bottom but still paying below the median are employers in St. Paul and Houston (4 percent lower and 3 percent lower, respectively).

 Related Job Salaries